mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Postfix/index.md

 *  **Path to Postfix log file**

-More information on how to [view your postfix log file](../../How-Tos/#postfix_connect) can be found in our How To     section.
+More information on how to [Show your Postfix log file](../../How-Tos/#postfix_show) can be found in our How To     section.